jwinter/jwinter.github.com/blog-builder/source/_posts/2014-10-31-code-review-jwinter-style.md

 1. Any change where there's not a corresponding change in test code
 1. New methods or variables that go unused
 1. Anything that doesn't match our (implicit or explict) style guide
 1. Anything that reminds me of a bug I've hit before.
-An example here might be using ||= for memoiztion in Ruby.
+An example here might be using ||= for memoization in Ruby.
-* Any goddamn trailing whitespace
+1. Any goddamn trailing whitespace
 1. Anything that I want to take a closer look at

 Things that fall under that last bullet would be any change in data structure, any new data structures, any change in logic or addition of new logic, etc. Basically anything other than the simplest 1-2 line change where only I could screw it up, I'll want to take a closer look at.